-- (1) The Board of Directors of the DIFCA may make Regulations for the purposes of this Law to facilitate the administration of, or further the objects of, this Law; - (2) Without limiting the generality of Article 128(1), such Regulations may be made in respect of: - (a) the practice and procedures under this Law including the valuation of liabilities, the ranking of debts (other than preferential debts) and the identification and application of assets; and - (b) extending, excluding, waiving or modifying the application of provisions of this Law as may appear to the Board of Directors of DIFCA to be necessary or desirable to amend the powers, duties or responsibilities of any person under this Law. - (3) Without limiting the generality of Article 128(1), Regulations under this Article may: - (a) make different provisions for different cases or circumstances including different descriptions of Companies and different descriptions of creditors; - (b) include supplementary, incidental and consequential provision; - (c) require the doing of an act or thing, the default of which may result in a fine payable under the Operating Law; and - (d) make transitional provision and savings. - (4) Article 128(2) shall apply not only in relation to Regulations made under Article 128(1) on or after the date on which this Law comes into force, but also in relation to Regulations made under a provision equivalent to Article 128(1) before that date. - (5) Where any legislation made for the purposes of this Law purports to be made in exercise of a particular power or powers, it shall be taken also to be made in the exercise of all powers under which it may be made. - (6) Articles 46 and 47 of the Operating Law apply to the making of Regulations in the manner prescribed under Article 141 of this Law.
+- (1) The Board of Directors of the DIFCA may make Regulations for the purposes of this Law to facilitate the administration of, or further the objects of, this Law; - (2) Without limiting the generality of Article 127(1), such Regulations may be made in respect of: - (a) the practice and procedures under this Law including the valuation of Liabilities, the ranking of debts (other than preferential debts) and the identification and application of assets; and - (b) the powers to waive and modify the Law or Regulations are contained in Article 60 of the Operating Law 2018, which shall apply to this Law and the Regulations. - (3) Without limiting the generality of Article 127(1), Regulations under this Article may: - (a) make different provisions for different cases or circumstances including different descriptions of Companies and different descriptions of creditors; - (b) include supplementary, incidental and consequential provision; - require the doing of an act or thing, the default of which may result in a fine payable under the Operating Law; and - (d) make transitional provision and savings. - (4) Article 127(2) shall apply not only in relation to Regulations made under Article 127(1) on or after the date on which this Law comes into force, but also in relation to Regulations made under a provision equivalent to Article 127(1) before that date. - (5) Where any legislation made for the purposes of this Law purports to be made in exercise of a particular power or powers, it shall be taken also to be made in the exercise of all powers under which it may be made. - (6) Articles 46 and 47 of the Operating Law apply to the making of Regulations in the manner prescribed under Article 140 of this Law.

-129. Getting in the Company's property
+128. Getting in the Company's property

-- (1) This Article 129 applies in the case of a Company where:
+- (1) This Article 128 applies in the case of a Company where:

 - (a) a Receiver or Administrative Receiver is appointed;

 - (b) an Administrator is appointed;

 - (c) the Company goes into Liquidation; or

 - (d) a provisional Liquidator is appointed,